XianwuXue-NOAA/rtc-tools/doc/examples/simulation/setpoint.rst

 target volume variables, calculate their difference, and set ``P_control`` to be as close as possible to eliminating that difference during the upcoming timestep.

+**Warning**: the control variable is computed here in an explicit way, which may result in numerical instabilities.
+A more stable approach is using custom residuals;
+see also :ref:`custom equations`.

 .. literalinclude:: ../../../examples/simulation/src/example.py
   :language: python
   :pyobject: Example.update